Blagovest-Todorov/CSharpRepository/README.md

 # CSharpRepository
-a repositoru to be deleted
+a repository to be deleted